rwinch/project-loom-framework/README.md

 }
 ```

-Here, imaging the commented sleep code is not there, it seems the child virtual thread *should* have access to the Scoped Value Name.
+Here, imagine the commented sleep code is not there, it seems the child virtual thread *should* have access to the `ScopedValue` `NAME`.
 Running the above code as-is would result in a `java.util.NoSuchElementException`.

 Uncommenting the `Thread.sleep()`, reveals the reason for this behavior.
-The parent thread where the Scoped Value was available would have already left that scope by the time the child thread would had attempted to reference `NAME`.
-Outside of Structured Concurrency, which requires a `.join()`, to be called, there are no runtime guarantees to ensure that a Scoped Value would still be in scope.
+The parent thread where the `ScopedValue` was available would have already left that scope by the time the child thread would had attempted to reference `NAME`.
+Outside of Structured Concurrency, which requires a `.join()`, to be called, there are no runtime guarantees to ensure that a `ScopedValue` would still be in scope.

+### ScopedValue vs ThreadLocal

+Scoped Values and Thread Locals exist in the same domain space; indirect passing of data to callees.
+However Scoped Values are not a "drop in" replacement for Thread Locals.
+As the names imply, Scoped Values exist within a specific scope of an application, while a ThreadLocal is attached to a specific thread.

 ## Notice

 This is a project meant to provide trivial examples of using Project Loom within the context of a framework.
 It has not be exhaustively reviewed for potential vulnerabilities.
-The code of this project wasn't written with the intent that it could be copy and pasted into production code and pushed to a live service, without any review to ensuring it meets an organizations security and data privacy requirements.
+The code of this project wasn't written with the intent that it should be copy and pasted into production code and pushed to a live service, without it first going through security review to ensure code meets an organization's security and data privacy requirements.